-3.1.2.3.
-The Senate Executive Committee shall be empowered to act for a committee in lieu of referral; such action shall be reported at the next regular meeting of the Senate.
-3.1.2.4.
+- 3.1.2.3.
+The Senate Executive Committee shall be empowered to act for a committee in lieu of referral; such action shall be reported at the next regular meeting of the Senate. - 3.1.2.4.
 The Senate Executive Committee shall act for the Senate on all matters that call for immediate action or attention.
 Such action shall require an absolute two-thirds majority vote of the entire membership of the Executive Committee and shall be reported to the Senate as a specific agenda item at its next meeting.

 3.1.3.
+Meetings

-Meetings 3.1.3.1.
+- 3.1.3.1.
 The Senate Executive Committee shall meet at least one week preceding each regular meeting of the Senate.
-The Committee shall meet at other times as necessary at the call of the Chair of the Senate or at the request of the President of the university.
-3.1.3.2.
+The Committee shall meet at other times as necessary at the call of the Chair of the Senate or at the request of the President of the university. - 3.1.3.2.
 The Senate Executive Committee may meet with the President of the university, at the initiative of the Committee or the President, to consider problems or issues of the university.

 3.1.4.
-Senate Agendas 3.1.4.1.
+Senate Agendas

+- 3.1.4.1.
 At the second fall meeting of the Senate, the Senate Executive Committee shall present an annual agenda for the Senate.
-This agenda shall address major concerns and outline problems for Senate attention during the academic year.
-3.1.4.2.
-The Senate Executive Committee shall provide the Secretary with the regular agenda to be distributed to the Senate and instruct the Secretary to request the presence of such personnel as may be needed to facilitate the business of the Senate.
-3.1.4.3.
+This agenda shall address major concerns and outline problems for Senate attention during the academic year. - 3.1.4.2.
+The Senate Executive Committee shall provide the Secretary with the regular agenda to be distributed to the Senate and instruct the Secretary to request the presence of such personnel as may be needed to facilitate the business of the Senate. - 3.1.4.3.
 Challenge and Censure.
 A senator may challenge an action taken by the Senate Executive Committee on behalf of the Senate.
 The matter shall be immediately submitted to a vote.
-A simple majority vote of the Senate shall uphold the action of the Senate Executive Committee.
-3.1.4.4.
+A simple majority vote of the Senate shall uphold the action of the Senate Executive Committee. - 3.1.4.4.
 The Senate Executive Committee shall be censured for its actions by a two-thirds majority vote of the Senate present and voting.

+3.2.
+Committee on Academic Policy and Planning

+3.2.1.
+Membership (18)

-Committee o on Academic Policy a and Planning 3.2.1.
-Membership (16) 3.2.1.1.
-Ex officio: the Provost and Senior Vice President or designee, the Associate Vice President for Faculty Advancement and Student Success, the Senate Chair (or designee), and the Dean of Graduate Studies (or designee).
-3.2.1.2.
-Appointed: nine faculty members, one from each academic college, the Library, and SDSU Imperial Valley, at least two of whom shall be elected senators; one staff member; and two students.
-3.2.2.
+- 3.2.1.1.
+Ex officio: the Provost and Senior Vice President or designee, the Associate Vice President for Faculty Advancement and Student Success, the Senate Chair (or designee), and the Dean of Graduate Studies (or designee). - 3.2.1.2.
+Appointed: eleven faculty members, one from each academic college, the Library, and SDSU Imperial Valley, at least two of whom shall be elected senators, and two open faculty seats, one of whom shall be a contingent faculty member; one staff member; and two students. - 3.2.2.
 Functions: The Committee shall consider and make recommendations to the Senate and, within policy guidelines established by the Senate, to appropriate administrative officers concerning the following: (a) issues of academic philosophy, standards, and conduct; appropriateness of present and proposed programs, degrees, majors, options, and concentrations; (b) faculty-student relations; (c) the governance of the university; and (d) other matters of academic policy.
 All such recommendations made to administrative officers without prior Senate approval shall be submitted to the next meeting of the Senate for its consideration.

-3.3.1.1.
-Ex officio (5) : Vice President for Academic Affairs, or designee; Vice President for Business and Financial Affairs, or designee; Vice President for Student Affairs and Campus Diversity, or designee; Vice President for Research and Innovation, or designee; and the University Senate Treasurer.
-3.3.1.2.
-Appointed (12): nine faculty members, one from each college, the Library, and SDSU Imperial Valley, nominated by the Committee on Committees and Elections and appointed by the Senate, at least two of whom shall be elected senators; one staff member selected by the Staff Affairs Committee in consultation with the staff senators and confirmed by the Senate, and two students appointed in accordance with procedures established by the Associated Students.
-3.3.2.
-Function 3.3.2.1.
-The Committee shall make recommendations to the Senate and, within the policy guidelines established by the Senate, to appropriate administrative officers concerning the allocation of university resources; 3.3.2.2.
-The Committee shall act as the deliberative body of the Senate on all issues pertaining to, but not limited to, university budgets, allocation of facilities and positions, and allocation of special funds; 3.3.2.3.
-The Committee shall review and recommend budget allocations, shall review patterns of previous expenditures and propose changes as they may affect instructional programs, and shall make general policy recommendations regarding present and future resource decisions.
-3.3.2.4.
-The Chair of the Committee shall concurrently send to the Senate Chair all of its written communications sent to or received from administrative officers.
-3.3.2.5.
-All recommendations made to administrative officers without prior Senate approval shall be submitted to the next meeting of the Senate following the recommendation for the consideration of the Senate.
-The Committee shall inform faculty and students about resource issues by providing information reports to the Senate.
-3.4.
-Committee or n Faculty Affairs 3.4.1.
-Membership (15): 3.4.1.1.
-Ex officio (non-voting): Associate Vice President for Faculty Advancement and Student Success or designee, Associate Vice President for Student Affairs and Campus Diversity-Faculty/Staff or designee, and the Director of the Center for Teaching and Learning or designee.
-3.4.1.2.
-Appointed: nine tenured or probationary faculty, one from each college, the Library, and SDSU Imperial Valley; one Lecturer; one tenured and probationary or contingent Student Services Professional Academic-Related (SSP-AR) faculty member; and one contingent faculty (Lecturer, Assistant Librarian, or SSP-AR) or coaching faculty member.
-All shall be nominated by the Committee on Committees and Elections and appointed by the Senate for three year terms; at least three shall be elected senators.
+3.3.
 Committee on University Resources and Planning

+3.3.1.
 Membership (17)